apify/crawlee/docs/guides/getting_started.md

 };
 ```

 Let us tell you a little bit more about the changes.
-We're hopeful that in the end, you'll agree that this structure makes the actor more readable and
+We hope that in the end, you'll agree that this structure makes the actor more readable and
 manageable.

 #### Splitting your code into multiple files

-It was not always the case, but now that Apify Platform has a multifile editor, there's no reason not to split your code into multiple files and keep
+This was not always the case, but now that the Apify platform has a multifile editor, there's no reason not to split your code into multiple files and keep
 your logic separate.
 Less code in a single file means less code you need to think about at any time, and that's a great thing!

 #### Using `Apify.utils.log` instead of `console.log`

-We wont go into great lengths here to talk about `utils.log` here, because you can read [it all in the documentation](../api/log), but there's just
+We wont go to great lengths here to talk about `utils.log`, because you can read [it all in the documentation](../api/log), but there's just
 one thing that we need to stress: **log levels**.

 `utils.log` enables you to use different log levels, such as `log.debug`, `log.info` or `log.warning`.
 It not only makes your log more readable, but